Burnout as a Capacity and Identity Injury in High-Responsibility Roles

 What recovery actually needs to address

-From both a clinical and preventive perspective, early changes in thinking and self-trust deserve attention, not only visible drops in productivity or motivation.
-When decisions consistently feel heavier, when tolerance for complexity narrows, and when confidence in one’s own judgment begins to waver, these are not minor stress reactions.
-They are signs that the psychological systems supporting high-level functioning are under sustained strain.
+Early changes in thinking and self-trust deserve attention before productivity or motivation visibly decline.
+When decisions consistently feel heavier, or when confidence in one’s own judgment begins to waver, these are signs that the systems supporting high-level functioning are under sustained strain.

 Frequently Asked Questions